Mobile-Development-ASp-NET/Hospital-Project-AMGH/README.md

     - This feature allows a user to provide feedback upon visiting a doctor in the hospital.
 The feedback will be saved in the database, and all users will be able to see a list of the patient's feedback.
 Admin and logged in users will be able to add new feedback.
 Admin will be able to update and delete an existing feedback.
     - Model
       - Feedback

+  -Doctor Details - Manal Solanki
+    - This feature would list all the doctors according to their department and their individual details of a dr. Admin can create ,update and delete dr whereas Users can view the list of doctor and their details.

+  - Model
+    - Department
+    - DoctorDetails